Best Patient Engagement Products in the Market

 Patient Health Records in Apple Watch: drchrono

-drcrhono creates market leading EHR solutions for physicians and patients.
+drcrhono creates market-leading EHR solutions for physicians and patients.
 Today, more than 100k clinicians in the US apply drchrono platform for patient management.

 onpatient users easily schedule doctor appointments, prefill online forms, apply in-app messenger to communicate with physicians, benefit with a set of reminders and notifications to improve medication and treatment requirements adherence.
 However, these are rather features.
-The primary function of the platform remains the extended access to health documentation: medical records, lab results, appointment summaries.
+The primary function of the platform remains extended access to health documentation: medical records, lab results, appointment summaries.

-As a multichannel solution, drchrono platform completely transforms patient journey.
+As a multichannel solution, drchrono platform completely transforms the patient journey.
 On one hand, it automates time-consuming and tiresome procedures in healthcare, such as appointment scheduling and access to life-long medical history.
 On the other hand, this strikingly simple solution available on any Apple device including Apple Watch, encourages patients to participate in their treatment and health monitoring process, and thus, improves patient engagement.

 How did it get here?

 According to Accenture Consumer Survey on Patient Engagement, 99% of patients believe they should have access to their EHR (92% full access, 7% limited access).
-Hardly does predigital healthcare allow patients browse through their old lab results.
+Hardly does predigital healthcare allow patients to browse through their old lab results.
 While traditional ERH systems usually focus on physicians, rather than patients.

 100k+ Doctors in Alexa: HealthTap’s Dr. A.I.

 Dr. A.I. is an innovative solution to this problem.
-Powered by the rich knowledge base of more than 100k of doctors across various fields, this platform provides users with relevant symptom-based healthcare information and advice.
+Powered by the rich knowledge base of more than 100k doctors across various fields, this platform provides users with relevant symptom-based healthcare information and advice.
 Powerful AI algorithm behind the platform helps Dr. A.I. analyze user’s symptoms against this extensive data, vet the results applying specific user’s characteristics, such as age, gender, medication intake, past symptoms and health records, and provide highly personalized structured medical advice.